doegan32/Light-Field-Style-Transfer/README.md

 Each sub-aperture image of the light field is independently stylized using the method described in [2].
 For this, we use the code provided [here](https://github.com/leongatys/PytorchNeuralStyleTransfer).

 **Video style transfer**
 A pseudovideo is createad from the light field sub-aperture images, for example, by scanning them in a snake like order from top to bottom or in a spiral order from the centre towards the edge.
 The video style transfer method described in [3] is then applied to this pseudovideo.
+An implementation of this method is provided [here](https://github.com/manuelruder/artistic-videos).

 ### Style transfer with local angular consistency
 **Preparation**
 - The disparity between neighbouring light field viewpoints must be calculated in advance.
-This can be done using whatever method you choos and we used [DeepFlow](http://lear.inrialpes.fr/src/deepflow/).
+This can be done using wichever method you choose.
+We used [DeepFlow](http://lear.inrialpes.fr/src/deepflow/).
 - The code requires the pretrained VGG19 network [5].
 Download this [here](https://bethgelab.org/media/uploads/pytorch_models/vgg_conv.pth) and save to a directory called "/models".
 - Saved your desired style image to a directory called "/styles".
 An example style image is provided with this repository.